Bus From Singapore To Melaka Malaysia, A Complete 2025 Guide

 Jonker Street is the vibrant heart of Melaka’s Chinatown, brimming with heritage buildings, antique shops, and delicious street food stalls.
 If you’re visiting on a weekend, the Jonker Street Night Market is an absolute must.

-Its an exciting mix of flavors, sights, and energy.
+It’s an exciting mix of flavors, sights, and energy.
 For a deeper dive into this iconic street, check out my detailed guide, where I share personal experiences, insider tips, and everything you need to make the most of your visit!

 🌟 Menara Taming Sari – Observation Deck